mcheema/CS50/README.md

 ### Functions
 1. _Function Prototypes_ are a type of declaration that allows  a function to be used before it is defined.
 2. Functions consist of an identifier a return type and an agrgument list. eg `int power(int a) {return a * a;}`

+### Function Parameters
+1. Typically "passed by value"
+2. Except arrays which are "passed by reference"